HyperviewHQ/hyperview_docs/documentation/product/asset-tracker/topics/v5008mq-configuration-guide.md

 	:class: border-black
 	```
 	- Update the following parameters:
-		- IP Address – The IP address you want to assign the AssetTracker gateway.
-Default value is either 192.168.100.100 or 192.168.0.200.
-Value is only modified once the AssetTracker modules have been rebooted which should be performed last.
+		- IP Address – The IP address you want to assign to the AssetTracker gateway.
+The default value is either 192.168.100.100 or 192.168.0.200.
+Value is only modified once the AssetTracker modules have been rebooted, which should be performed last.
 		:::{note}
-		For v3.1 or newer V5008MQ gateway models you may also use the DHCP option to automatically assign an IP address to the gateway.
+		For v3.1 or newer V5008MQ gateway models, you may also use the DHCP option to automatically assign an IP address to the gateway.
 		:::
 		- Subnet Mask – Default value is 255.255.0.0.
 Can be modified.
 		- Default Gateway – Default value is 192.168.0.1.
 Can be modified.